learn-co-curriculum/dsc-one-sample-z-test-lab/README.md

 ## Exercise 2

 25 students complete a preparation program for taking the SAT test.
-Here are the SAT scores from the 25 students who completed  program:
+Here are the SAT scores from the 25 students who completed the program:

 ``
 434 694 457 534 720 400 484 478 610 641 425 636 454